 5G technology and more recently 6G technology is on the horizon.
 As it becomes more prevalent, however, you may still find yourself wondering about 4G — that is, the fourth generation of mobile broadband.
 You’ve probably wondered: what exactly is 4G?
 How does it compare to other mobile speeds like EDGE, or HSPA?

-High internet speeds are important for business performance and productivity, which is why it’s important to have the right infrastructure and connectivity contracts in place.
+High Internet speeds are important for business performance and productivity, which is why it’s important to have the right infrastructure and connectivity contracts in place.
 Whether you’re operating in the field, managing a distributed team or working from a centralised location, Comms365 can help you to find the right solution for your needs.

 Here, we take a closer look at the options available and explain how different technologies can deliver varying internet speeds: